cwbowron/BCE/README.md

    * Lightning - 2057 (best: 2179)
    * Wild - 1742

-If you make any modifications to BCE that you would like to contribute to me, please send me email at cwbowron@gmail.com

 ## Known Errors / To Do

 1. Sometimes fails to find a valid move under robofics/xboard (this